Samprab06/Keti-OS/CONTRIBUTING.md

 # Contributing to Keti OS
-Keti OS is an x86 operating system built from scratch.
+Keti OS is open source and free to use.
+If you fork it, a mention or link back to the original repo is appreciated (though not legally required).
 Built by Aadithya Vasudevan (Aadithya-19).

 ## How to contribute
 - Fork the repo